openhab/openhab-addons/bundles/org.openhab.binding.mybmw/README.md

 Shows charge statistics of the current month

 * Channel Group ID is **statistic**
-* Available for vehicles with an electric or hybrid drive train
+* Available for electric and hybrid vehicles
 * Read-only values

 | Channel Label              | Channel ID              | Type           |